10th Nov - 10th Nov

 He is a founder member of the International Society of Forensic Radiology and Imaging (ISFRI) and member of the International Association of Forensic Radiographers (IAFR).

-Edel Doyle, BSc (Hons) Radiography, MSc (Forensic Medicine), MSc (Forensic Radiography), MSc (Computed Tomography), Prof.C (Forensic Radiography) - Honorary Secretary
+Edel Doyle, BSc (Hons) Radiography, MSc (Forensic Medicine), MSc (Forensic Radiography), MSc (Computed Tomography), Prof.C (Forensic Radiography) - Vice Chair and Honorary Secretary

 Edel worked in Tallaght Hospital, Dublin for 9 years where she was the Lead Radiographer for providing a Forensic Imaging service to the Irish State Pathologist.
 She was responsible for introducing a local Forensic Imaging policy, as well as co-ordinating the review of the national ‘best practice’ Forensic Imaging guidelines for the Irish Institute of Radiography and Radiation Therapy (IIRRT) in 2010, 2013 and 2016.
 Edel has organised a number of forensic radiography study days in Ireland in conjunction with the IAFR which have been very popular.